fence extension for privacy

 Speed is another advantage.
 You already have a fence in place, so adding to it is a quicker process.
 You can bypass some of the steps that a new installation would require.

-Your home’s existing aesthetic won’t be disrupted either.
+Your home’s existing aesthetic won’t be disrupted, either.
 The fence you have was chosen for a reason, and extending it maintains that visual harmony.
-The design will stay consistent, whether it’s vinyl, wood, or chain link.

 Privacy is a big deal for most homeowners.
 A taller fence offers more seclusion, making your outdoor space a sanctuary.
 Materials like PVC and galvanized steel are great for adding height.

 You’re not limited in your choice of materials.
-Various options match your existing fence, from wood to metal.
 Adding fence toppers or extra panels can also bring in a decorative element.

 The Basics of Fence Height